rocketacademy/marketing-website/src/pages/faq/index.md

         3. If you need to miss class for any reason, please let your instructor know ahead of time.
     - question: How much do Rocket Academy's courses cost?
       answers: >-
-        1. Coding Basics is currently free for all interested students.
+        1. Coding Basics currently costs S$199 for all interested students.
 [Apply now](https://rocketacademy.co/application)!

         2. Details on Coding Bootcamp tuition fees can be found here.
 We accept payment via credit card, or if you are based in Singapore, PayNow.
 We also offer a 3-month installment plan via Atome for Singapore-based credit card users only.